hotpeppersec/cloudlab/docs/_source/infrastructure.rst

    :align: center

-This chapter details our ability to quickly and uniformly stand up and tear down servers and networks to run our workloads.
-We will look at some popular cloud computing providers and then delve into ways we can leverage them to our benefit.
+This chapter details our ability to quickly and uniformly stand up and tear down virtual servers and networks to run our workloads.
+We will look at some popular cloud computing providers to prepare to explore ways we can leverage them to our benefit.
+The platforms we will build here comprise the hosts we will run our application code on.
+These virtual resources will be distributed across provider hardware in data centers aroudn the world.

 ***************************
 Google Cloud Platform (GCP)